-Exhume body of civilian killed in Hyderpora gunfight in November, orders J&K high Court
+Exhume body of civilian killed in Hyderpora gunfight in November, orders J&K High Court

 While the police claimed Magray was a militant, his family has maintained he was innocent.

-On Friday, the High Court directed the Jammu and Kashmir administration to make arrangements for exhumation of the body and send it it to his native village in Ramban.
+On Friday, the High Court directed the Jammu and Kashmir administration to exhume Magray’s body and send it to his native village in Ramban.

 “The respondents [Jammu and Kashmir administration] can make appropriate arrangements to ensure that law and order situation does not get vitiated in any manner,” the order stated.
 “The petitioner [the father] is ready to undertake that he will abide by all the terms and conditions that may be imposed by the respondents with regard to exhumation, transportation and according of burial to the dead body.”